nikitanikolchuk/cashier-application-backend/README.md

 This is a study project for Java Technology course from the Faculty of Information Technologies of Czech Technical University.
 It is a simple Spring Boot cashier server application that allows employees to save orders and managers to get statistics about their business.
-The application uses an external free database provided by ElephantSQL that contains test data with coffeehouse items and roles.
+The application uses locally hosted PostgreSQL database and an SQL script that fills it with test data with coffeehouse items and roles.

 ## Database model